Cricket Ireland: History

 An early forerunner of the Irish Cricket Union was formed in 1890, though its only function was to select the Irish international team.
 There is debate about what year should mark the official start of the Irish Cricket Union - in 1923 an embryonic entity was set up, but only two provincial unions (of four) were involved - namely the Leinster Cricket Union and the Northern Cricket Union.
 In 1927, all four provincial unions signed on (the Munster Cricket Union and the North West Cricket Union joined to make it four), so that year is considered a more appropriate anniversary.
 Its powers initially were strictly limited and it was reconstituted in 1933.
 Today, there are five provincial unions with the Connacht Cricket Union becoming a recognised provincial union in 2025.

 Ireland was accepted as an Associate Member of the International Cricket Council on 6 July 1993.

 In common with a number of other Ireland sporting governing bodies, the Union represents all of the island of Ireland, rather than just the Republic of Ireland.
 In common with its counterparts for rugby union and field hockey, the organisation, therefore, does not use the Irish tricolour, but instead employs its own flag.

-Ireland was initially of the teams in Division 1 of Associate Members of International Cricket Council who has One Day International and T20 International status.
+Ireland was initially among the teams in Division 1 of Associate Members of International Cricket Council who have One Day International and T20 International status.

 Ireland's greatest cricketing success to date was to reach the Super 8 of the 2007 Cricket World Club following victory over Pakistan and a tied game with Zimbabwe in the groups stages.
 The most significant, and most publicised, success in a one-off match occurred four years later, with a three-wicket victory over England in the 2011 Cricket World Cup in which Kevin O'Brien scored the World Cup's fastest ever century and Ireland set a World Cup record with by "chasing" 327 runs.
 During 2007 World Cup Ireland had major success with their victory by three wickets over Pakistan in a 2007 Cricket World Cup group match.

 The victory over Pakistan in 2007 was overshadowed by the sudden death of the Pakistan Coach Bob Woolmer that night.
 Ireland also managed to beat the West Indies in their prime in 1968 at Sion Mills, 25 years before Ireland were accepted as an associate by the ICC.

 The Irish Cricket Union was formally dissolved and then formed afresh as a limited company on 3 February 2008, at its annual general meeting.